-1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP?

-2) How well does the offeror propose a facilitation methodology aligned to the size and scope of the project?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?